I’m hearing voices/seeing things/having strange thoughts. What can I do?

 The most effective treatment for early psychosis is called Coordinated Specialty Care (CSC).
 CSC programs will work with you to help get your life back on track.
 These programs are for people between the ages of 16-30 years old who have been experiencing symptoms of psychosis for two years or less.
 CSC focuses on your unique needs using a team-based approach.
 This approach includes:

-- Medication management—finding the best medication for you at the lowest possible dose
+• Medication management—finding the best medication and dosage for you

 Where can I/my support system find a CSC program near me?